Alien 2: On Earth: Release

 In March 2011, Midnight Legacy re-released the English-dubbed version of the film on DVD and Blu-ray in the United States under its original title, Alien 2: On Earth, in a 30,000 copy pressing.
 The re-release includes fully remastered picture and audio, although during the process, it was noted that some of the audio was missing and it had to be mixed from a variety of sources.
 This version of the film was believed to be longer than any other version, but a prior Italian television version contained additional scenes not present in the Midnight Legacy version.
 Midnight Legacy's release contains special effects outtakes and a Dutch trailer.

 Critical reception

-Adam Tyner of DVD Talk wrote: "James Cameron once summed up his followup to Alien as 'forty miles of bad road'.
+Adam Tyner of DVD Talk wrote: "James Cameron once summed up his follow up to Alien as 'forty miles of bad road'.
 Alien 2, meanwhile, is 'eighty-four minutes of bad, period'".

 Daryl Loomis of DVD Verdict said: "Some people will say that Alien 2: On Earth is a blatant ripoff and some will say that it's a terrible movie.
 All of those people are right, but given my track record, nobody should be surprised that I love it".